scott-anderson-wc/cs210pub/reading/jqueryui.md

 Next, I'll ask you to look at several specific items.
 Each item has a main page with a demo.
 In fact, it usually has several demos; make sure you study at least the default demo.
-The demoe will have a way to look at the source code of the demo.
+The demo will have a way to look at the source code of the demo.
 Please look at the source code.

 You'll notice that the source code usually loads quite a few files and